Nigel Vaughan

-Nigel Mark Vaughan (born 20 May 1959 in Caerleon) is a Welsh former professional footballer and Wales international.
-He gained ten international caps during his football career.
+Nigel Mark Vaughan (born 20 May 1959) is a Welsh former professional footballer who played as a midfielder.
+He gained ten international caps for Wales.

 Club career

 Newport County

-Vaughan started his playing career at his local professional side Newport County making 224 appearances and scoring 32 goals for the club.
+Vaughan was born in Caerleon.
+He started his playing career at his local professional side Newport County making 224 appearances and scoring 32 goals for the club.
 After leaving Caerleon Comprehensive School in 1975 he made his Football league debut against Rochdale as a left back at the age of 17 by manager Jimmy Scoular.
 The following week he played against Bournemouth FC in the FA Cup – both games finished goalless.
 His performances in both games were enough to get him two Welsh Youth National Team appearances against England (Wales were beat 2–3 on aggregate).
 Having signed as a professional in 1977 it was Newport County manager Len Ashurst that had the biggest influence on Vaughan's career.
 A manager that believed in him, and changed him into a centre midfield player during the most successful period in the club's long history.

 In 1980, he played a pivotal role in helping Newport County to double success, by achieving promotion from the old Division 4 and winning the Welsh Cup against Shrewsbury Town (5–1 on aggregate).
 The following season County entered the European Cup Winners Cup, reaching the quarter-final losing 2–3 to Carl Zeiss Jena.
 He made two Welsh Under 21 National appearances as captain, against France (2–0) and the Netherlands (0–0).